chelsea-designs/DCFideas/README.md

 #### **Add New Idea page**
 - This page can only be viewed by the admin user.
 - If the admin user clicks on the add ideas button on the dashboard, then this page will display.
-- The Add New Topic page features a simple form, where the admin user can input the basic required information.
 - The form uses validation or error feedback when they enter information in to the input fields.
-- If the admin user clicks Add Topic button, it will add the new topic to the database in the ideas collection.
-- If the user clicks on the cancel button it will take them back to the Manage ideas admin dashboard page.

-#### **Edit Idea page**
-- This page can only be viewed by the admin user.
-- If the admin user clicks on the manage ideas button on the dashboard, then this page will display.
-- The current topic information will be shown, displayed in a list of cards.
-- Each topic card will have two buttons. one for editing the details of the topic and one for deleting the topic from the database.
-- The form uses validation or error feedback when they enter information in to the input fields.
-- If the admin user clicks the update button, it will update the topic in the database for the ideas collection.
-- If the user clicks on the cancel button it will take them back to the Manage ideas admin dashboard page.

 ### **404 & 500 Page**
 - The custom 404 & 500 Pages contain a simple word layout letting the user know of the error and a button that can be clicked to take the user back to the home page.